JanRkck/AA24/README.md

 - Develop a business case based on the findings

 ## Data Description
-The dataset includes charging session information from two locations (public and private), along with supplementary weather data.
+The dataset includes charging session information from two charing sites (public and private), along with supplementary weather data.
 A detailed description of the dataset fields can be found in the project documentation.

 ## Results and Insights
 The results include:
+- Data Preparation according to the lecture
-- Descriptive analyses of charging behavior.
+- Descriptive analyses of charging behavior and sites
-- KPIs for monitoring charging infrastructure.
+- 3 KPIs for monitoring charging infrastructure (Utilization Rate, Avg.
+Charging Duration, Energy Delivered)
-- Clusters for typical charging events.
+- Clusters for typical charging events (Overnight, Standard, High-Usage, Faulty, Longt-Term Parking)
-- Predictive models for utilization.
+- Predictive models for utilization (LSTM and ARIMAX)

 ## Project Structure
+The project is organized using standardized naming conventions.
+We created separate notebooks for different tasks and purposes:
 ```
 📂 AA24/
 ├── 📁 data/